GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h3>Separate Constructing a System or Application from Using It</h3>
     <p>
         One good example of the first separation of concerns you already have been working with but maybe never realized it is the construction of the application and the runtime logic.
+And by "construction" I mean constructing the objects of the application or system and executing anything related to the set up.
-        Construction means constructing the objects of the application or system and runtime logic is what happens after the construction, I mean, after the set up.
+        Runtime logic is what happens after the construction, I mean, after the set up.
     </p>
     <p>
         It's not hard to do stuff like the following: